ml4/example-sentinel-vault/README.md

 ### Apply EGP to Accounting Policy

 This EGP will restrict access based on hours.
-Apply the same method as before, but using a `soft mandatory` rather than a hard mandatory:
+Apply the same method as before, but using a `soft mandatory` rather than a `hard mandatory`:

 ```bash
 $ policy2=$(base64 ./business-hrs.sentinel)